marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

-* Jan 2023: a paper on extending diffusion models by introducing auxiliary variables accepted to ICLR 2023! joint work with Raghav Singhal and Rajesh Ranganath.
+* Jan 2023: [Where to Diffuse, How to Diffuse, and How to Get Back: Automated Learning for Multivariate Diffusions](https://arxiv.org/abs/2302.07261) accepted to ICLR 2023!
+Joint work with Raghav Singhal and Rajesh Ranganath.

 * Fall 2022: glad to give a guest lecture with my collaborator Raghav Singhal, on diffusions, at Alfredo and Yann's deep learning class at NYU